sagodev/fragua/README.md

 python -m pip install -e .
 ```

-> ⚠️ Fragua is published on PyPI for learning purposes.
+> ⚠️ Fragua is published for educational and experimental purposes.
 > It is **not recommended for production use yet**.

 ---